dongmanqing/dongmanqing.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I currently serve as a Postdoctoral Research Fellow at Macquarie University, where I am fortunate to work under the guidance of Professor Longbing Cao.
-Prior to this role, I was a two-year applied researcher at eBay, and I completed my Ph.D. in Computer Science and Engineering at UNSW, where I was privileged to be mentored by Professors Lina Yao and Boualem Benatallah.
+I am an applied researcher with a keen interest in Large Language Models (LLMs) and their applications.
+I was a two-year applied researcher at eBay, and I completed my Ph.D. in Computer Science and Engineering at UNSW, where I was privileged to be mentored by Professors Lina Yao and Boualem Benatallah.

 My research specialization centers on the domains of machine learning and deep learning methodologies, with a specific emphasis on natural language processing and anomaly detection.